MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 <!--- TO BE COMPLETED

 - cross linking
-- Ask Cheryl how her link type is Producing for/Consuming from link
+- Ask how her link type is Producing for/Consuming from link

 -->